AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is useful for put an appbar widget in the screen.
 ## 21.AspectRatio Widget
 ### It will allow you to create a view ration on any flutter widgets.This AspectRatio can be really useful if you need a ratio like 4:3, 16:9 or 21:9.
+## 22.AutoComplete Widget
+### This widget is useful for adding  auto complete feature in our app.